rsksmart/RSKIPs/IPs/RSKIP176.md

 	`Sha256Hash(derivationArgumentsHash, userRefundAddress, LBCAddress, LPBtcAddress)`

-- Verifies that the derivated address does not exist in BridgeStorage (no entry was created using  the Sha256Hash described above)
+- Checks if the derivation hash was used already.
+If so, it will refund the user.

 - Verifies provided Liquidity Bridge Contract address actually belongs to a contract

-- Validates the shouldTransferToContract value received as parameter from Liquidity Bridge Contract:
+- Depending on the shouldTransferToContract value received as parameter from Liquidity Bridge Contract:

  - If status obtained is **true**, will check if Locking Cap value is surpassed:
     - If not surpassed: